theonize/Currier/Gloss/Jonah/Jonah 3.md

 Demolish ~ Nehphket
 ...more like _transform_ than destroy
 ...the question is whether the end result of the transformation is good or not.

-It's 550 miles from Samaria to Nineveh
-- about a month's travel for Jonah
-- spec: 40 days?

 Such a time as this:
 - [Est 4:10+]